doredesign/pinger/README.md

 Why?
 ====
 To alert you when your ping slows down significantly.
+That way you can pause your exquisite monologue to your video conference audience until your ping returns to normal.

 What?
 ====
-A simple go server that pings `8.8.8.8` and reports the result every second to a simple javascript UI.
+A simple Go server that pings `8.8.8.8` and reports the result every second to a simple javascript UI.

 How?
 ====